Y4NN777/devlens-mcp/README.md

 # WebDocx MCP

-MCP server for web access—search, scrape, crawl.
-Nine tools to gather and analyze web content from any MCP client.
+Production-grade MCP server for intelligent web research.
+Built with developer velocity and LLM efficiency in mind.

+Twelve tools in three layers: composable primitives, workflow combinators, and smart orchestration.

 ## Why

 Your AI assistant can't browse the web.
 WebDocx fixes that through MCP protocol.

+**Developer-first design**: Small focused tools that combine powerfully, smart auto-orchestration to reduce cognitive load, Markdown output optimized for token economy, and zero configuration to start.

 Works with Claude Desktop, VS Code Copilot, or any MCP-compatible client.

 ## Tools